The Shipwrecked Hackathon by Hack Club

 The flight took a long eight hours, but after not too long we finally reached America.

 Once we arrived at the airport, we set off to EDIC Pier where we laid our picnic blankets and bought some local food.
 I got to know the other contestants who were there.
-Many were American, but a surprising amount were from all across the globe, with one even as far as Vietnam!
+Many were American, but surprising numbers were from all across the globe, with one even as far as Vietnam!

 Everyone scrambled to claim their beds, but as one of my projects had gone viral, I was given first pick and stayed in the executive suite with the other viral programmers.
-It was here that I met Daniel, another participant that managed to go viral, and formed a team with him and Oliver.
+It was here that I met Daniel, another participant who managed to go viral, and formed a team with him and Oliver.

 By the end of the day, we were all invited down to the pavilion to learn about the first project we would be assigned.
-This hackathon had three projects that we would make total, each themed around a certain idea.
+This hackathon had three projects that we would make in total, each themed around a certain idea.
 The first project was to design a method of communication that wouldn’t involve letters or numbers.

 SymbolNotes